Estate Improvement Programme

 Activities funded so far range from football for boys and girls, an employment and skills navigator, a food bank, mental health provision for young people and more.
 The team are always looking out for new community groups and services that can be delivered by local people, for local people.
 The goal is to give local people opportunities and support where needed whilst empowering the community to be strong and resilient in the long-term.

-Homes for Haringey are working hard to ensure that residents of Broadwater Farm receive the highest level of service and a clean, tidy, and safe estate.
+The Council is working hard to ensure that residents of Broadwater Farm receive the highest level of service and a clean, tidy, and safe estate.
 Currently, the team are working hard to ensure repairs are carried out quickly and efficiently; cleaning of communal areas is of the highest standard, and anti-social behaviour is reported and monitored effectively.

 The major works on the estate – such as the refurbishment and new homes – will make the estate easier to manage and bring buildings and homes to standards that will be more resilient.
 This will bring down the demand on the repairs service over time, meaning that more time can be spent keeping the estate to a higher standard.
-The Council and Homes for Haringey know residents have lots about their neighbourhood they are proud of – but there is also recognition that residents want, and deserve, the cleanest and safest estate possible and the team are determined to work with the community to make this a reality.
-The Council and Homes for Haringey encourage all residents to report concerns around cleaning, repairs, or anti-social behaviour to a member of staff or through the Council’s website so that these can be dealt with effectively.
+The Council know residents have lots about their neighbourhood they are proud of – but there is also recognition that residents want, and deserve, the cleanest and safest estate possible and the team are determined to work with the community to make this a reality.
+The Council encourage all residents to report concerns around cleaning, repairs, or anti-social behaviour to a member of staff or through the Council’s website so that these can be dealt with effectively.